li-zhi/vmaf-notebook/README.md

 To set up the docker image as the Python interpreter Pycharm will help debugging the Python scripts.

-To import the docker image created to PyCharm: Preference -> Project -> Python Interpreter -> click on the gear icon -> Add... -> Docker -> Image name is the latest image built; Python interpreter path is `python`.
+To import the docker image created to PyCharm: Menu -> PyCharm -> Preferences... -> Project -> Python Interpreter -> on the upper-right corner, click on the gear icon -> Add... -> Docker -> Image name is the latest image built; Python interpreter path is `python` -> click 'OK'.

+On the Project panel on the left, navigate to the directory `vmaf/python` -> right click -> Mark Directory as Sources Root.